Hhobbani/Udacity_SDC_Project_1/MY_README.md

 <img src="Pictures/object_frequency.png" width=150% height=50%>

+Additionally, browsing through the data shows that there are fewer examples taken in dark or foggy conditions when compared to those taken in clear daylight conditions.
+To counterbalance this, introducing random brightness, contrast, and color variations should be helpful.

 ## Step 1b - Create the training - validation splits

 I don't understand this step because the data in my workspace was already split.
 That's why I didn't run the script `create_splits.py`.